 On my trip I had done well to limit my french fry intake both for my health and wallet.
 I had to face the fact that I was getting older so burger and fries shouldn’t be a meal.

-I really went all out with a bacon, jalapeno w fried egg on top.
+I really went all out with a bacon, jalapeno with a fried egg on top.
 This place had about 12 burger and topping selections.

-It was so good!
+It was very good!
 Multi napkin good and juicy.

 Now I was ready for the show, but less enthused about negotiating the tram routes.

 I called for an Uber and waited along a busy road until a car arrived.
 Driver spoke English too, said it was taught in Polish schools.

 We talked as we made a few turns, the entire time we followed the tram tracks.
 Seems it would’ve been way easy to tram it.
 I just figured it was too far and would require a couple of routes.

 I arrived at around the door open time posted on the website.
 I saw a line and duly filed in it.

 Everyone already had tickets so I searched how to say ticket in Polish.
 It is bilet, similar to Spanish billete.
 Isn’t that something?